Is there any such thing as St. Peter’s Basilica tickets and should you get one? Do you need St. Peter’s Basilica skip the line tickets?

 The Chair of St Peter

 The throne was given as a gift to Pope John VIII in 875 by Charles the Bald, Emperor of the Carolingian Empire.
-However, after modern analysis, it was concluded that the wooden chair is no older than the 6th century.
+After modern analysis, it was concluded that the wooden chair is no older than the 6th century.

 Tomb of Innocent XI